nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Your current name is: Tom
 ----------------------------------------------------------------------------------------------------------------------------------------
 ```
-Note: Inputs given for NEW_NAME can only contain alphabets with or without spaces.
+> :bulb: **Additional information:** Inputs given for NEW_NAME can only contain alphabets with or without spaces.

 #### 2.3.1.2 Edit profile age
 Format: `edit age NEW_AGE`